-“The Silhouette sutures are well designed from years of planning, do not require over-correction, dissolve without issue and have an excellent safety profile,” says Dr. Halaas.
-“In Europe, over 350,000 sutures have been used with a very low complication rate (less than 1%), with no major complications reported at all.
-“Also, formal CME training is required by the company for core physicians prior to purchasing and using the Silhouette InstaLift.”
+“The Silhouette sutures are well designed from years of planning, do not require over-correction, dissolve without issue, and have an excellent safety profile,” says Halaas.
+“In Europe, over 350,000 sutures have been used with a very low complication rate (less than 1%), and no major complications reported at all.”

 The Silhouette sutures have an excellent safety profile.

 Dr. Yael Halaas

 “I think that some patients may be hesitant because of the issues with the previous generation of threads, but once they are educated, it’s an easy choice,” says Cheung.
 “They like the idea that it’s their collagen that grows in while the sutures are providing structural support.
 They also get the concept that those sutures lift and project more effectively than fillers.
 And the fact that these sutures dissolve over time makes it less scary.
 The results are a home run, given that there is minimal downtime, and just local anesthesia.”

-Despite the numerous accolades from plastic surgeons and dermatologists, there are detractors toward the procedure, including Dr. Patricia Wexler, a New York-based dermatologist who told Town & Country that “there’s no guarantee that even the new, absorbable materials will dissolve at the same time, which could lead to unpleasant facial drooping or asymmetry.”
+Despite the numerous accolades from plastic surgeons and dermatologists, there are detractors toward the procedure, including Dr. Patricia Wexler, a New York City based dermatologist who told Town & Country that “there’s no guarantee that even the new, absorbable materials will dissolve at the same time, which could lead to unpleasant facial drooping or asymmetry.”

 Dr. Daniel C. Mills, President of the American Society for Aesthetic Plastic Surgery, is concerned about the longevity of the procedure.
-As he stated to Zwivel, “A traditional facelift is the gold standard because it has long lasting results.
+In an interview with Zwivel, Dr. Mills said that “a traditional facelift is the gold standard because it has long lasting results.
 The Silhouette InstaLift is a temporary improvement to the area where the thread is placed; however it doesn’t help with volumizing the face and tightening it for an extended period.
 It does have complications, the biggest one being symmetry.
 Results from Silhouette InstaLift last 12 to 18 months while traditional facelift results last ten years.
 The cost adds up if a patient gets a Silhouette InstaLift every year.”

 Dr. Mills does see benefits for some patients, however.